Poor Jake's Demise: Release and reception

 The film was presumed lost, but a fragment of the film was discovered in England in May 2006.
 It has since been restored by the Haghefilm Laboratory of Amsterdam and Lobster Films, Paris.
 The restored fragment is 7 minutes and 52 seconds long.
 In 2006, the film was shown at the Pordenone Silent Film Festival.
 The film would also be shown at the 31st Cinéfest Sudbury International Film Festival on the evening of March 19, 2011.

 In 1957, an article by Jim Neal of the Denton Record-Chronicle cited this as the first of Lon Chaney's films.
 Don G. Smith's book, Lon Chaney, Jr.: Horror Film Star, 1906-1973, also claims this film as Chaney's first.
 Rosemary Guiley would also refer to this claim in The Encyclopedia of Vampires, Werewolves, and Other Monsters.
 Chronologically, this is the first released film with a confirmed credit for Chaney and also the first billed release.
-According to Blake, Chaney did not appear in The Honor of the Family, Suspense (1913 film) or The Ways of Fate, three earlier films sometimes credited to him.
+According to Blake, Chaney did not appear in The Honor of the Family, Suspense, or The Ways of Fate, three earlier films sometimes credited to him.